popey/popey.com-blog/content/post/2021/01/eufy-robovac-30c-review.md

 tags = ['hardware', 'review', 'eufy', 'robovac']
 +++

-3 months ago I bought a [Eufy RoboVac 30C](https://geni.us/OE72xMe) (affiliate link) vaccum cleaner.
+3 months ago I bought a [Eufy RoboVac 30C](https://geni.us/OE72xMe) (affiliate link) vacuum cleaner.
 Now feels like a good time to write a review.
 Before `The Event` we had a cleaner at home who came once a week.
 We no longer have a cleaner and I'm now the only adult in the house, so figured I could do with some help cleaning up.
 In short, yes, I'd recommend it, if you have similar requirements to me.
-No, it's not perfect, and is no replacement for a full vaccum cleaner, but it helps, a lot.
+No, it's not perfect, and is no replacement for a full vacuum cleaner, but it helps, a lot.

 [![Marketing shot](/blog/images/2021-01-02/marketing.jpg)](https://geni.us/OE72xMe)

 ## Why the Eufy

 This simply came down to a combination of price point, word of mouth reviews from friends and online reviews.
-There's a ton of choice in the robot vaccum cleaner market.
+There's a ton of choice in the robot vacuum cleaner market.
 My good friend Will Cooke has one, and kindly sent me videos of his Eufy bouncing around his kids bedrooms.

 At the high end there are devices that map out and 'know' your house layout, meticulously covering every square inch.
 I didn't want to spend a fortune and felt a little icky about a 3rd party service mapping the inside of my house and sending it to `The Cloud`.